basimilch/basimilch-app/README.md

 ### Environment variables

-You don't need to setup any environment variables by hand on your local dev machine.
+You don't need to setup any required environment variables by hand on your local dev machine.
 Those values are automatically handled from the file [`.env`] file by the [dotenv] gem.

 [dotenv]: https://github.com/bkeepers/dotenv
 [`.env`]: .env

+#### Optional ENV keys

+Further environment variables that are not required but you might want to set up, specially on heroku, include:

+- `EMAIL_SMTP_USERNAME`
+- `EMAIL_SMTP_PASSWORD`
+- `EMAIL_SMTP_DOMAIN`
+- `EMAIL_SMTP_ADDRESS`
+- `EMAIL_SMTP_PORT`

+- `EMAIL_RECIPIENTS_WHITELIST`: If this ENV variable has a non-blank value, only addresses matching the comma-separated list of emails will be send emails to.
+See the file [`config/initializers/mailer.rb`].

+[`config/initializers/mailer.rb`]: config/initializers/mailer.rb

+Note that those environment variables might have different values for staging and production servers.

 ## Testing